By Ramanuj Mukherjee

 The administration will certainly not interfere.

-The summer holidays we had was strategically selected after student inputs, and we will choose those months for holiday when other colleges are open, maximizing our chance of getting internships where we want.
+The summer holidays we had was strategically selected after student inputs, and we will choose those months for holidays when other colleges are open, maximizing our chance of getting internships where we want.

 When we started an entrepreneurial venture in college and spent considerable time on it, our teachers knew about it, but they never stopped us.